-Diwali is celebrated between mid-October and mid-November in the western calendar, depending upon the lunar cycle for that year.
+Diwali is always celebrated between mid-October and mid-November in the western calendar, depending upon the lunar cycle each year.

 Diwali can also represent the awareness of inner light within a person when ignorance is pushed aside by understanding and enlightenment.

 In many regions, the five days of Diwali go something like this: